chewaiwai/obsutil/README.md

 obsutil is a command line tool for accessing Object Storage Service (OBS).
 You can use this tool to perform common configurations in OBS, such as creating buckets, uploading and downloading files/folders, and deleting files/folders.
 If you are familiar with command line interface (CLI), obsutil is recommended as an optimal tool for batch processing and automated tasks.

 # Compile
-1. Download the code to your local PC (for example, the /xxx/obsutil directory) and prepare the Go development environment.
+1. Download the code to your local PC (for example, the `/xxx/obsutil` directory) and prepare the Go development environment.

-2. Modify the src/command/config.go file.
-Change the values of aesKey and aesIv to customized private key character strings.
-(Note: The length of a customized character string must be 16 characters.)

-3. Set the parent directory of src to the path of GO_PATH.
-For example, export GOPATH=/xxx/obsutil.
+2. Set the parent directory of src to the path of GO_PATH.
+For example, `export GOPATH=/xxx/obsutil`.

-4. After setting the compilation parameters for your operating system, run the go install obsutil command to perform compilation.
+3. After setting the compilation parameters for your operating system, run the `go install -ldflags "-X main.AesKey=YourCustomizeKey -X main.AesIv=YourCustomizedIv" obsutil` command to perform compilation.
+(Note: Both the length of the customized character strings `YourCustomizeKey` and `YourCustomizedIv` must be 16 characters.)

 # Download